Little penguin: Western Australia

 The largest colony of Australian little penguins in Western Australia is believed to be located on Penguin Island, where an estimated 1,000 pairs nest during winter.
 Penguins are also known to nest on Garden Island and Carnac Island which lie north of Penguin Island.
 Many islands along Western Australia's southern coast are likely to support little penguin colonies, though the status of these populations is largely unknown.
 An account of little penguins on Bellinger Island published in 1928 numbered them in their thousands.
 Visiting naturalists in November 1986 estimated the colony at 20 breeding pairs.
 The account named another substantial colony 12 miles from Bellinger Island and the same distance from Cape Pasley.
 Little penguins are known to breed on some islands of the Recherche Archipelago, including Woody Island where day-tripping tourists can view the animals.
 A penguin colony exists on Mistaken Island in King George Sound near Albany.
 Historical accounts of little penguins on Newdegate Island at the mouth of Deep River and on Breaksea Island in King George Sound also exist.
 West Australian little penguins have been found to forage as far as 150 miles north of Geraldton (south of Denham and Shark Bay).

 New Zealand

 While the main range of this penguin is in Australia, at least one population of Eudyptula novaehollandiae exists in Otago, which is located on the east coast of New Zealand's South Island.
+The chicks are raised in nests constructed in burrows along the shoreline, both dug by Eudyptula minor and by other animals.
+Eudyptula minor does not occur in Otago, which is located on the east coast of New Zealand's South Island.
+The Australian species Eudyptula novaehollandiae occurs in Otago.

-E. novaehollandiae was originally endemic to Australia.
-Using ancient-DNA analysis and radiocarbon dating using historical, pre-human, as well as archaeological Eudyptula remains, the arrival of the Australian species in New Zealand was determined to have occurred roughly between AD 1500 and 1900.
+As E. novaehollandiae was originally endemic to Australia, the arrival of the Australian species in New Zealand was determined to have occurred roughly between AD 1500 and 1900.
 When the E. minor population declined in New Zealand, it left a genetic opening for E. novaehollandiae.
 The decrease of E. minor was most likely due to anthropogenic effects, such as being hunted by humans as well as introduced predators, including dogs brought from overseas.

-It has been determined that the population of Eudyptula novaehollandiae in Otago arrived even more recently than previously estimated due to mulitlocus coalescent analyses.
+It has been determined that the population of Eudyptula novaehollandiae in Otago arrived even more recently than previously estimated due to multilocus coalescent analyses.